Hollymount: History

+Hollymount Estate, for which the village is named, was acquired by John Vesey, the Church of Ireland Archbishop of Tuam in December 1698.
+He built a large manor house on the estate in the early 18th century.

 Roman Catholic records for Hollymount commenced in 1857.
 Surviving Church of Ireland records commenced in 1845 and civil records commenced in 1864.
 Gravestone inscriptions go back to the early 18th century.

-The Vesey family had a house here from the late seventeenth century: they produced a number of distinguished clergymen.
+Amenities

+Hollymount village has a post office, a mini-mart, a community centre (Cois Abhainn), a small fuel/petrol station, health clinic and several public houses.
+The local Gaelic Athletic Association (GAA) club is Hollymount Carramore GAA.

 Transport

 Hollymount railway station opened on 1 November 1892; it closed for passenger traffic on 1 June 1930; and it finally closed altogether on 1 January 1960.

+It was the only stop on the branch line between Ballinrobe and Claremorris railway station.